PitWD/QuickWater/README.md

 <br>

 I can't declare this project actually as that useable like I do for <a href="https://github.com/PitWD/QuickTimer"> CannaClocky</a>.
 The communication-part with the Atlas-Scientific modules and visualization of the read values is 100% usable - some prototypes are working perfect since nearly three months.
-Just the actions are not that hard tested - but first real running prototypes exist and working pretty fine, too.
+Just the actions got ~~not that hard tested~~ actually an massive update - but first real running prototypes exist and working pretty fine, too.
 Some planned extensions will break the actual structure of the internal eeprom - this will break the user made settings.
 There is actually no safe "fuse" to prevent that re-flashed µC's with a then broken eeprom will boot in a usable state.